 - Extra features: Fingerprint reader

-This drive has a read speed of 150Mbps, which isn’t the fastest in the world, but isn’t bad either.
-If you’ve got a Windows machine, the Lexar LJDF35 Jumpdrive is a secure investment for travelers thanks to both its fingerprint security and the included three-year warranty.Buy on Amazon
+This drive has a read speed of 150Mbps, which isn’t the fastest in the world, but isn’t bad for an encrypted drive.
+If you’ve got a Windows machine, the Lexar LJDF35 Jumpdrive is a secure investment for travelers thanks to both its fingerprint reader and a three-year warranty.Buy on Amazon

 - Capacity: 4-512GB